PHYS 2321-03 "Physics 2'' -- Fall 2022

 Tutoring will be available from the Physics Program and possibly Engineering.
 Listen for announcements in class.
 (Physics tutoring is usually Thursdays 7-9 pm.)
 Of course, you are welcome to drop by during my office hours!

 Cheating During quizzes and exams it is important that you do your own work without help from others in the class.
 Getting help from or providing help to others during tests is considered cheating.
-For homework, you can work together, but if it becomes obvious that you are copying verbatim from a manual or another person, you risk repercussions.
+For homework, you can work together, but if it becomes obvious that you are copying verbatim from a manual or another person, you risk point deductions.
 I reserve the right to give a 0 score and report students for disciplinary action if I observe cheating.
 You will usually receive a warning before severe penalties.
 Other penalties include arbitrary point deductions and excluding the score from your average.
 During in-class tests, you may not obtain information from electronic devices.
 If online tests are given, you will be expected to work alone unless explicitly stated otherwise.
 You will sometimes be allowed to use notes or other aids but you are not to exchange any information with others, including someone not in your class.

 Common syllabus information.
 Here is common course information which applies to all courses.
 This includes Academic Dishonesty, Accommodations, ONU Health and Safety Policy, Title IX, DEI, Grading Modes, Readmission, Repeat Policies, and more.